 Another way to enjoy Britain by rail: Steam rail journeys

 While I am not a train nerd, I am very much fascinated by steam trains and there are plenty of these special trips that you can take in Britain to experience the British countryside, at the same time, to enjoy a ride on an old steam train.

 Have you travelled extensively by train?
-Got any more tips to add?
+Got any more tips about travelling Britain by rail to add?
 Comment below!